-Directorate of Mushroom Research, Solan
+Directorate of Mushroom Research, Chambaghat, Solan

-At present, 3 mushrooms are being commercially cultivated in India.
-These are: the white mushroom (Agaricus bisporus), the paddy-straw mushroom (Volvariella volvacea) and the oyster mushroom (Pleurotus sajor-caju).
+At present, 3 mushrooms are being cultivated in India.
+These are the white mushroom (Agaricus bisporus), the paddy-straw mushroom (Volvariella volvacea) and the oyster mushroom (Pleurotus sajor-caju).
 Of these, A. bisporus is the most popular and economically sound to grow and is extensively cultivated throughout the world.
-However, due to its low temperature requirement, its cultivation is restricted to the cool climatic areas and to the winter in the plains of Northern India.
+However, due to its low-temperature requirement, its cultivation is restricted to the cool climatic areas and to the winter in the plains of Northern India.
 In summer, the tropical paddy-straw mushroom is suitable for growing in most parts of India.
-Even then, it is less attractive commercially, owing to very low yield per unit weight of the substrate and for an extremely short shelf life.
-Solan is famous for mushroom cultivation; it is also known as mushroom city of India.
-Directorate of Mushroom Research previously known as National Centre for Mushroom Research and Training, DMR, Chambaghat, Solan is working with a mandate of carrying out research, training and extension on all aspects of mushrooms in the country.
-The Centre besides conservation and maintenance of the germplasm of edible fungi, has strengthened its activities on improving the strains and the crop husbandry practices of the button mushrooms, accelerated the programmes on diversification of species and has generated valuable information on oyster, shiitake, black ear and giant mushroom.
+Even then, it is less attractive commercially, owing to very low yield per unit weight of the substrate and for extremely short shelf life.
+Solan is famous for mushroom cultivation; it is also known as the mushroom city of India, Directorate of Mushroom Research previously known as National Centre for Mushroom Research and Training, NCMRT Chambaghat.
+Solan is working with a mandate of carrying out research. training, and extension on all aspects of mushrooms in the country.
+The Centre besides conservation and maintenance of the germplasm of edible fungi has strengthened its activities on improving the strains and the crop husbandry practices of the button mushrooms accelerated the programs on diversification of species and have generated valuable information on oyster, shiitake, black ear, and giant mushroom.
 The Centre is also regularly conducting training and extension activities.

-- To identify location specific and economically viable mushroom species. - To familiarize with the disease and pest resistant varieties of Potatoes. - 3.
-Imparting training to the farmers on latest practices, spawn production and market awareness.
+- 1. To identify location specific and economically viable mushroom species - 2.
+To familiarize with the disease and pest resistant varieties of Potatoes - 3.
+Imparting training to the farmers on the latest practices, spawn production and market awareness

-- Directorate of Mushroom Research, Chambaghat, Solan. - Department of Mycology and Plant Pathology, Dr Y S P Univ. of Horticulture and Forestry, Solan. - 3.
-Visit to spawn production lab in bypass road, Solan.
+- 1. Directorate of Mushroom Research, Chambaghat, Solan - Department of Mycology and Plant Pathology, Dr. Y S P Univ. of Horticulture and Forestry, Solan - 3.
+Visit to spawn production lab in bypass road, Solan

-- Adoption of advanced practices in mushroomfarming and use of improved strains/spawn and farm resources. - Awareness about the benefits of mushroom as a cash crop. - To learn about the entrepreneurship development by adopting mushroom cultivation.
+- Adoption of advanced practices in mushroom farming and the use of improved strains/spawn and farm resources - 2.
+Awareness about the benefits of mushroom as a cash crop - 3.
+To learn about the entrepreneurship development by adopting mushroom cultivation